wombleton/jumpguard/src/pages/ship-crew.md

 ## Goals

-Goals are specific, achievable objectives your character wants to accomplish during the current adventure or story arc.
+Goals are specific, achievable objectives your character wants to accomplish during the current Space Turn.
 They should be concrete and measurable.
 Examples: "Find evidence of illegal weapons dealing on Regina," "Convince the captain to take the high-paying but dangerous job," or "Repair my relationship with my estranged sister."
 Completing goals earns rewards.

 ## Instincts